 If you are using SSH tunnelling to connect across networks, the connection URL must specify

 localhostand the tunnel port.

 |The example in this section uses the Docker containerized environment.|

 Running NuoDB on your local machine in containers is very convenient, however the IP addresses of the containers may be on an internal network setup by Docker.
 Port mapping is required to access the APs and TEs (clients never connect to SMs).

-Suppose you setup a TE in a container by running (on Windows replace
+Suppose you setup a TE in a container by running the following (on Windows replace

 The TE’s port (

 58001.
 So to connect to the TE, the connection string should be:

 nuosql database@localhost:58001 --user <user> --password <pwd> --direct

 When running NuoDB in a Cloud, either on VMs or in Kubernetes, external clients (not running on the same network) cannot access NuoDB directly.